apache/incubator-teaclave-trustzone-sdk/README.md

 To get started, you need to clone the project, initialize related submodules, and install building dependencies.
+Alternatively, you can use a docker container built with our [Dockerfile](Dockerfile).

 ``` sh
 # clone the project and initialize related submodules